 A Note on Pack Weight

 Day hiking is where hiking shoes shine.
-When the plan is to start and finish on the same day, the essentials carried can be minimal.
+When the plan is to start and finish on the same day, the essentials carried are minimal.
 A water bottle in hand, a rain jacket tied around your waist, and a camera in your pocket.
-Or a small pack with extra clothes, maps, camera gear, snacks, and water is still quite light.
+A small pack with extra clothes, maps, camera gear, snacks, and water is still quite light.
 For these hikes, comfort and weight are of primary importance to most of us.
 All the shoes reviewed here are good choices for day hiking.
-Consider the terrain and conditions you commonly hike and choose from the shoes that match your needs.
-Your final choice will depend on personal preference and what shoe fits you the best.
-The Keen Targhee 2 in particular is an excellent and popular choice for day hiking.
+Consider the terrain and conditions you hike and choose from the shoes that match your needs.
+Your final choice depends on personal preference and what shoe fits you the best.
+The comfortable and lightweight HOKA ONE ONE Tor Summit is an excellent choice for day hiking.

 The foot support offered by hiking shoes is a better choice for most than the lightweight cushioning offered by trail runners.
-The La Sportiva FC Eco 2.0 became our go-to shoe for fast hiking that covers a lot of off-trail terrain or involves scrambling.
-The North Face Ultra 109 GTX fit the ticket for mostly good trail, where the urge to run a little takes over.
+The aggressive and stiff-soled Salomon X Ultra 2 GTX became our go-to shoe for fast hiking that covers a lot of off-trail terrain in dry, wet, and loose sediment.
+Adidas Terrex Swift R GTX fit the ticket for mostly good trail, where the urge to run takes over.

 Backpacking with Light or Medium Loads

 Hiking shoes are perfect for carrying medium and lighter packs on maintained trails.
-Hikers that occasionally head out backpacking for a few nights generally pack light, and the support and durability offered by a low-cut model is a perfect choice.
-Experienced backpackers with strong ankles can cruise through rough terrain in shoes designed for hiking as well and find medium pack weights reasonable with the support provided.
-The North Face Ultra 109 GTX, our Editors' Choice winner, is an excellent shoe for multi-day backpacking trips, as are the La Sportiva FC Eco 2.0 and The North Face Hedgehog Hike GTX.
+Hikers that occasionally head out backpacking for a few nights pack light and the support and durability offered by a low-cut model is a perfect choice.
+Experienced backpackers with strong ankles cruise through rough terrain in shoes designed for hiking as well and find medium pack weights reasonable with the support provided.
+The North Face Ultra 109 GTX, our Editors' Choice winner, is an excellent shoe for multi-day backpacking trips.

 If you take a trip on the Pacific Crest or Appalachian Trail, you'll see most thru-hikers wearing low-cut hiking shoes, with trail running shoes the second most popular choice.
 Thru-hikers (those who are hiking extreme distances) place a premium on weight and comfort when choosing a shoe vs. boot and enjoy more foot support and durability than trail runners offer.
-The lightweight Keen Targhee 2 and the Merrell Moab Ventilator are popular shoes for thru-hiking and long trips with light loads.
-The Targhee 2 has excellent foot support for a light shoe, and the light Moab Ventilator is minimalistic, prioritizing weight and breathability.
+The robust [[Keen Targhee II] is a popular shoe for thru-hiking and long trips with light loads.
+This shoe has a stiff sole with excellent support and a full leather upper that can take a beating.

 How to Choose a Hiking Shoe

-So you've decided a low-cut hiking shoe will meet your needs best.
+So you've decided a low-cut hiking shoe meets your needs best.
 Which one should you purchase?
 Because these products fit into a niche between hiking boots and trail running shoes, they can be divided into two groups that resemble one or the other.
 Several models we reviewed have mid-cut versions which resemble hiking boots, yet the low-cut versions are often closer to trail runners.

 Keen Targhee 2

-Second, we have four shoes that more closely resemble a trail running shoe.
+Second, we have six shoes that resemble a trail running shoe.
 The fit, amount of heel lift above the forefoot, and sole are most similar to traditional trail runners.
-Folks who come from a running background will find these shoes' fit and feel familiar.
-These are the lightest products we tested, with the exception of the uberlight Moab Ventilator, which again occupies a class of its own.
-The categories we use for footwear take a continuum of features, weight and performance into consideration, but there can certainly be an overlap between these types.
-If these are the shoes you're drawn to for hiking, you'll also want to consider the excellent footwear evaluated in our Men's Trail Runners review, especially the Salomon XA Pro 3D, which has a dedicated following amongst many fast hikers and thru-hikers.
+Folks who come from a running background find these shoes' fit and feel familiar.
+These shoes are more lightweight in general, although the hiking-only Asolo and Columbia models are lightweight as well.
+The categories we use for footwear take a continuum of features, weight, and performance into consideration, but there is an overlap between these types.
+These shoes are listed below in the order of weight, with the most lightweight model at the top.

 The North Face Ultra 109 GTX

 The North Face Ultra took home our Editors' Choice Award.
-It handles both hiking and rough terrain and running very well.
-Superlight and all leather, the non-waterproof Vasque Juxt is a great option for moving fast in the desert or any other dry climate.
+It handles both hiking in rough terrain and running.
+Lightweight, breathable, and all leather, the non-waterproof Vasque Juxt is a great option for moving fast in the desert or any other dry climate.
 The Adidas Terrex Swift R GTX is super athletic and lightweight, but doesn't offer tons of comfort.
 The Tor Summit is thick and bulky, but its comfortable sole and shock absorbing superiority over the others allow it to take off in flat and descending sections.

 Support & Weight

-How much support you need depends how many miles you hike, how smooth or rough the terrain is, and how much weight you are carrying.
-The further your adventures take you, the more you'll benefit from a shoe with more support and torsional stability, especially if you're moving over rough trails or off-trail terrain.
-Stiffer, more supportive shoes will also reduce foot fatigue when carrying a pack, and the more you carry the more support your foot needs.
+How much support you need depends on how many miles you hike, how smooth or rough the terrain is, and how much weight you are carrying.
+The further your adventures take you, the more you'll benefit from a shoe with more support and torsional stability over rough trails or off-trail terrain.
+Stiffer, more supportive shoes also reduce foot fatigue when carrying a pack, and the more you carry the more support your foot needs.

-Surely light is right when hiking lots of miles.
-Modern materials and construction techniques have worked wonders in footwear design, and today's best shoes for hiking deliver support, comfort and performance at relatively low weights compared to only a few years ago.
+Light is right when hiking lots of miles.
+Modern materials and construction techniques have worked wonders in footwear design, and today's best shoes for hiking deliver support, comfort, and performance at low weights compared to a few years ago.
 When we last reviewed this type of shoe in 2015, the heaviest shoe weighted 2.7 lbs and the lightest was 2.1 lbs.
-With the heaviest shoe we tested weighing in at 2.7 lbs, and the lightest 2.1, all are pretty darn light.
-As we've seen though, as ounces are shaved, the product generally becomes less supportive and durable.
+With the heaviest shoe we tested in 2017 weighing 2.4 lbs, and the lightest 1.85 lbs, these shoes are dropping ounces as a trend.
 Our advice is to choose the lightest footwear that meets your needs for support and expectations of durability.

 Waterproof Membrane or No?

-We all are aiming to keep our feet as dry as possible when hiking.
+We are all aiming to keep our feet as dry as possible when hiking.
 Dry feet are cooler when it's hot out, and warmer when it's cold.
-Wet skin is also a major cause of blisters, which can ruin a trip.
-Waterproof breathable membranes will keep your feet from getting soaked while hiking through shallow puddles, small streams, mud and heavy dew.
-But keep in mind that non-waterproof shoes are far more breathable than their waterproof membrane counterparts.
+Wet skin is also a major cause of blisters, which ruin a trip.
+Waterproof breathable membranes keep your feet from getting soaked while hiking through shallow puddles, small streams, mud, and heavy dew.
+Keep in mind that non-waterproof shoes are far more breathable than their waterproof membrane counterparts.
 Many hikers have relayed to us the disadvantage of waterproof membranes when hiking in hot weather.
-If you mostly hike on dry trails, especially in hot weather, choose a shoe available without a membrane and enjoy the better breathability.
+If you mostly hike on dry trails or in hot weather, choose a shoe available without a membrane and enjoy the better breathability.
 Waterproof membranes do add warmth to a shoe, and provide great performance for cold weather hiking.

 Fitting & Finding Your Size

-The comfort and performance of footwear is largely determined by how well the shoes fit your feet.
+The comfort and performance of footwear are largely determined by how well the shoes fit your feet.
 Once you've narrowed down your search, trying on many pairs of similar shoes to find the model and size that best fits your foot is ideal.
 Some manufacturers' products are known to fit low volume or narrow feet best.
 La Sportiva has this reputation.
 Others tend to fit wide feet well, and some manufacturers offer their shoes with width options.
-The Moab Ventilator is available in wide, and the Lowa makes the Renegade in both narrow and wide.

 If possible, visit a local outdoor retailer to try on all the shoes you are considering.
 Try them on with the type of socks you expect to wear most often, and if you use custom insoles or orthotics make sure you take them along.
-While hikers that wear boots tend to use moderately thick wool socks, the best fit with their shoe counterparts is usually with a relatively thin wool or synthetic sock.
+While hikers that wear boots tend to use thicker wool socks, the best fit with their shoe counterparts tends to be a thin wool or synthetic sock.

 As the final decision looms, many folks find themselves torn between two sizes.
-Our lead tester used to spend a lot of time agonizing over whether 11.5 or 12 would be the better fit out on the trails.
-Our feet swell a little bit when we're out hiking, especially during long days.
-A thicker sock or more substantial insole can make a slightly too big shoe fit really well.
-But a shoe that is too small is just too small.
+Our feet swell a little bit when we're out hiking, more so on long days.
+A thicker sock or substantial insole makes a slightly too big shoe fit well.
+But a shoe that is too small is too small.
 Pick the larger size if you're torn between two.

 Fine Tuning the Fit

-A little fine tuning can do wonders to achieve the perfect fit.
-Using a little thicker sock can help folks with low volume feet get a snug fit without having to over-tighten the laces.
+A little fine tuning does wonders to achieve the perfect fit.
+Using a little thicker sock helps folks with low volume feet get a snug fit without having to over-tighten the laces.
 If you're fitting a shoe you quite like, but have a little bit of heel slip, try a bit thicker sock.
 Or try a thinner sock with a ½ size smaller.
 Compare one combo on your right and one on your left as you walk around.

 Shoes that have a traditional eyelet, or two close together, at the top of the lacing system provide you the flexibility to experiment with lacing.
 With these traditional, through-the-shoe's upper eyes, you can pass the lace through either from the inside or outside of the upper.
-Passing the lace from the outside to the inside of the upper can snug the ankle cuff a bit tighter.
-Two upper eyes allows you to use one or both.
+Passing the lace from the outside to the inside of the upper snugs the ankle cuff a bit tighter.
+Two upper eyes allow you to use one or both.

 Lots of hikers replace the stock insole, either from the start or as it begins to wear out, which is often long before the shoe itself is ready for retirement.
-Thicker or thinner insoles (don't be afraid to mix and match from your current shoes), can help you adjust the fit of a nearly just-right shoe.
+Thicker or thinner insoles (don't be afraid to mix and match from your current shoes) help you adjust the fit of a shoe.